xyzHenrique/UPBGE-multiplayer-online/README.md

 # UPBGEMultiplayerOnline
-Free online multiplayer base made with Python on UPBGE 0.2.4x (BlenderGameEngine)
+Base for creating *online multiplayer games* **using code 100% made by me**, free and with useful links to study with Python.
+Made and tested on UPBGE 0.2.4x (BlenderGameEngine-BGE)

 ## VERSION v7 ##